 Comment: The document serves as the basis for suggested therapies mainly from the pre-ART era.
 Though little data other than case series exist for neurological CMV disease, extrapolation from CMV retinitis and GI studies not unreasonable given excellent penetration of both ganciclovir (24-67% of serum level) and foscarnet (13-68%) into the CSF.

 Comment: Authors review data from literature and trials demonstrating that virus isolation or antigen detection in CSF not useful for HIV-related CMV encephalitis.
 Utility of CMV CSF-PCR appears to be the gold standard short of brain Bx: sensitivities 62-100% with 89-100% specificity.

-Comment: In this series, typical presentation is subacute onset of leg weakness, numbness progressing to paraparesis or paraplegia.
-Bladder dysfunction common.
+Comment: In this series, typical presentation is the subacute onset of leg weakness, numbness progressing to paraparesis or paraplegia.
+Bladder dysfunction is common.
 Authors note that improvement within 2-3 wks is typical for radiculopathy, but may take mos.

 Official website of the Johns Hopkins Antibiotic (ABX), HIV, Diabetes, and Psychiatry Guides, powered by Unbound Medicine.
 Johns Hopkins Guide App for iOS, iPhone, iPad, and Android included.
 Complete Product Information.